-It seems pretty clear that assuming they have other complementary traits, introverts can still make great real estate agents in 2019.
+It seems pretty clear that assuming they have other complementary traits, introverts can still make great real estate agents.
 Of course, looking at the data and making a conclusion and convincing a hiring manager are two different things.
 Many managing brokers still think that introvert equals shy.

 However, once we start looking at markets like New York City or Los Angeles, where competition for agents is fierce, the story begins to change a little bit.
 Unless we’re talking about elite luxury brokerages like Warburg or Rodeo Realty, a lot of brokerages are competing for warm bodies to fill seats and close rental deals.